SAG Infotech Official Tax Blog Huge 50% Off on CA DAY

 Vigilant Consumer

-A Maximum Retail Price is a maximum price which can be charged from the consumers in India as specified by the authority figures.
-Under the Consumer Goods (mandatory printing of cost of Production and Maximum Retail Price) Act, 2006, consumers cannot be charged more than the MRP mentioned on the packing of the products.
+A Maximum Retail Price is the maximum price which can be charged from the consumers in India as specified by the authority figures.
+Under the Consumer Goods (mandatory printing of Cost of Production and Maximum Retail Price) Act, 2006, consumers cannot be charged more than the MRP mentioned on the packing of the products.

 MRP Rules After Implementation of GST